 The most common treatment for arthritis of the neck and lower back includes some combination of lifestyle changes (diet and exercise), physical therapy, and pain medication (like over-the-counter pain relievers, NSAIDS, muscle relaxers, and mild narcotics).
 In some cases, the pain specialist may recommend steroid injections in the spine to block pain in the affected nerves.
 Although uncommon, surgery may become necessary to treat certain specific causes of neck and lower back arthritis pain.

-Innovative Stem Cell Therapeutic Strategy May be Transformative for Heart Failure Treatment
+First Patient Enrolled in Novel Stem Cell Trial for Heart Failure Treatment

-Approximately six and a half million adult Americans have heart failure, of whom 200,000 to 250,000 are estimated to have end-stage heart failure, and are in need for heart transplantation.
+Approximately six and a half million adult Americans have heart failure, of whom 200,000 to 250,000 are estimated to have end-stage heart failure and need a heart transplant.
 However, with the very low supply of donor hearts, LVADs are increasingly used.
-An LVAD is a small pump that helps circulate the patients’ blood when their heart becomes too weak to pump effectively on its own.
-Although highly effective in alleviating symptoms and improving longevity, patients with LVAD support still have a high incidence of serious complications.
-Importantly, persistent inflammation is also a probable major cause of clinical and cardiac deterioration in LVAD patients.
+An LVAD is a small pump that helps circulate the patient’s blood when their heart becomes too weak to pump effectively on its own.
+Although highly effective in alleviating symptoms and improving longevity, patients with LVAD support have a high incidence of serious complications.

-“Innovative therapies to improve heart function and outcomes of patients with advanced heart failure are sorely needed,” said Selma Mohammed, MD, PhD, director of the Heart Failure Research Program at MedStar Heart & Vascular Institute.
+“Innovative therapies to improve heart function and outcomes of patients with advanced heart failure are sorely needed,” added Selma Mohammed, MD, PhD, principal investigator of the STEMVAD trial and research director of the Advanced Heart Failure Research Program at MedStar Heart & Vascular Institute.

 Conflict of Interest Statement: Dr. Stephen Epstein is an equity holder in CardioCell, serves on its Board, and consults for the company.